evaera/Rocs/docs/index.html.md

 ### lastData
 `lastData: any`

 The previous component aggregate data.
+This is only available during life cycle methods such as `onUpdated`.

 # Built-in Operators